Locking Down Science Gateways with Landlock and Seccomp: Security Tools and Methodologies

-The only successful bypass of Landlock that we were able to discover was UDP communication.
-Arbitrary UDP connections were allowed, unlike TCP and Unix domain sockets.
-Since Landlock does not sandbox UDP (and in fairness, the documentation does not claim that it does), it is essential that other means be used to lock down UDP, to prevent denial of service and other attacks being launched from within the Landlock sandbox.
+Landlock's primary weakness is that, despite its ability to lock down TCP and Unix domain sockets, it does not restrict UDP communication in any way.
+Since Landlock explicitly does not sandbox UDP (which is disclosed in the documentation), it is essential that other means be used to lock down UDP in order to fully secure the environment.
+While there are many potential ways to do this, we chose Seccomp, which can simply block all UDP access.

-In summary, our security audit determined that the present version of Landlock is suitable for safely sandboxing a Linux application.
+In summary, our security audit determined that the present version of Landlock, augmented with Seccomp, is suitable for safely sandboxing a Linux application.